Skip to main content

 Location Requirements

-In order to qualify for a USDA rural mortgage, a property must fall within a rural area that has been determined by the U.S. Department of Agriculture.
+To qualify for a USDA rural mortgage, a property must fall within a rural area that has been determined by the U.S. Department of Agriculture.
 This typically means that the property is located outside of a city or metro area.
 However, portions of some suburbs may be considered rural.
 You can search a property's address using the USDA's eligibility map.
 Just keep in mind that a property's rural status is subject to final approval by the USDA.

 Condition and Quality of the Home